BeyondNFT/sandbox/README.md

 _Idea (but only idea, this is risky and would need to be handled with a lot of care): Create a system of Permissions, allowing **Creators** to request some permissions that the **Viewer** would have to accept or decline._

-#### Process of the Sandbox

-The Sandbox internal processus is as follow :
-- Sandbox checks if `owner_properties` is set
-  - if yes and it's a string, then it will try to fetch and parse the result
-  - else it should be an object
-- Sandbox checks if code is provided in `data.interactive_nft.code` (not recommended - only use in dev mode)
-  - If not Sandbox will try to fetch code from `data.interactive_nft.code_uri` property
-  - else it won't run and trhow an error
-- Sandbox will load `data.interactive_nft.dependencies` in respective script and style tags
-- Sandbox will assign `owner_properties` to  `data.interactive_nft.properties`
-  - the result will be assigned to `window.context.properties` making it accessible to the javascript.
-- Sandbox will set `window.context.owner` to the provided owner property (or default to address(0))
-- - Sandbox will assign to `window.context.nft_json` the value of the current json file
-- Sandbox will execute the code

-#### Data access for dynamisme of the NFTs

-This way in your code's JavaScript you can access data as follow:
-- `window.context.nft_json` contains all the NFT data (name, description, attributes, image, ...)
-- `window.context.owner` contains the NFT Owner address
-- `window.context.properties` contains the configurable properties

 ## Dynamic and Interactive how?